Philo of Larissa

-Philo’s distinct epistemological views all share one fundamental feature: all of them deny the possibility of knowledge according to the dominant Stoic conception of it.
+Philo’s distinct epistemological views share one fundamental feature: all of them deny the possibility of knowledge according to the dominant Stoic conception of it.
 The essential context for understanding Philo is thus the critique of Stoic epistemology offered by Academic philosophers, and especially by Arcesilaus and Carneades, over the preceding hundred and fifty years (c.
-280–130 BC).
+280–130 BCE).

 The general Academic tactic against this view was to concede the possibility that an impression might meet conditions [a] and [b], but argue that condition [c] never obtained.
-They appealed to our experience of twins etc. and in abnormal states such as dreams, illusions and episodes of madness to show that it was always possible to have a false impression with exactly the same richness and detail of representational content as a true one, and thus that meeting condition [b] could never suffice to show that condition [c] obtains, with the result that the warrant claimed in [c] is never available to us.
-(See e.g. Sextus M. 7.402–10 & Cicero Ac.
+They appealed to our experience of twins etc. and in abnormal states such as dreams, illusions and episodes of madness to show that it was always possible to have a false impression with exactly the same richness and detail of representation as a true one; it follows that meeting condition [b] could never suffice to show that condition [c] obtains, with the result that the warrant claimed in [c] is never available to us.
+(See, e.g., Sextus M 7.402–10 & Cicero Ac.
 2.84–90).

-The Academics used these arguments to point out that if our perception is never self-warranting in the way cognitive impressions are supposed to be, and if the Stoic definition of the cognitive impression is correct, there is no cognition.
+The Academics used these arguments to point out that if our impressions are never self-warranting in the way cognitive impressions are supposed to be, and if the Stoic definition of the cognitive impression is correct, there is no cognition.
 Hence, if all knowledge depends on cognitions, as the Stoics claim, nothing at all can be known.
 The Academics also offered a corollary to this argument, drawing on the Stoic principle of rationality mentioned above: